Welcome to our “Social Security Q&A” series. You ask a question about Social Security, and a guest expert answers it.

 “I have a government pension, and I am also supposed to receive Social Security.
 I have learned that I may not get all my benefits from Social Security because I have a pension.

-I’m wondering how I can get all the money plus interest that I put into Social Security because I did not have a choice to put into Social Security.
+I’m wondering how I can get all the money plus interest that I put into Social Security.
 I am very angry about the fact that I may not get the money that I put into the system.
 How can I request that the money I put in be given back to me with interest?”

 Preventing a Social Security ‘windfall’

 Darren, you raise some interesting points.
 Let’s take up the last point first.

 Simply put, you cannot get your money back by requesting a refund.
 Once it is paid into the Social Security system, the only way to recover your contribution is by qualifying for Social Security benefits and living long enough so that your lifetime benefits at least equal your contributions to the system.